Curious about cosmetic and plastic surgery statistics and the most common aesthetic procedures? ACA has all of the data that you need…and then some.

-Over the past decade, there has been a significant increase in the number of aesthetic cosmetic procedures and plastic & cosmetic surgeries that have been performed.
+Over the past decade, there has been a significant change in the statistics around aesthetic cosmetic procedures and plastic & cosmetic surgeries.
+The COVID pandemic continues to have an influence on plastic surgery statistics.
 Whether it’s to look younger, feel more confident, or simply to make a change, people are turning to cosmetic procedures in record numbers.
 But just how popular are these procedures, and what are the statistics of the most popular treatments?
 We will take a closer look at the statistics covering plastic surgery and nonsurgical aesthetic cosmetic procedures, including the most popular treatments, the demographic of those who are most likely to undergo cosmetic procedures, and trends in the industry.

 One of the most striking statistics about plastic surgery and non-surgical cosmetic procedures is the sheer number of procedures that are performed each year.
 There were over 20 million surgical and non-surgical cosmetic procedures performed in the United States.
 This represents a significant increase from previous years, and the trend shows no sign of slowing down.

 Plastic Surgery Statistics Update: What is The Most Popular Procedure?

 When it comes to the most popular treatments, it’s no surprise that Botulinum Toxin Type A (Botox) and soft tissue fillers top the list of cosmetic and plastic surgery statistics.
 These non-surgical treatments are designed to reduce the appearance of wrinkles and fine lines, and have become increasingly popular in recent years.
 Over 7.7 million Botox procedures were performed in the U.S, and over 2.7 million soft tissue filler procedures were performed.
 What is the most popular plastic surgery?